Concepts → Finishing Strahd

 The variance lesson

 Strahd's 144 HP sits comfortably above any single PC's single-swing maximum.
-That puts us in the regime described in expected strikes to kill where mean wins linearly and variance becomes a small correction term.
-Practical implications:
+That puts us in the regime described in expected strikes to kill where mean wins linearly and variance becomes a small correction term, the opposite of the variance-and-kill-probability regime that dominates against low-HP minions.

 Try it yourself